EkaterinaMavliutova/qa-auto-engineer-javascript-project-87/README.md

 **GenDiff**

 ## Installation
->note: the current version of Brain Games requires Node.js v20.11.1 or higher
+>note: the current version of GenDiff requires Node.js v20.11.1 or higher
 * clone this repository
 * to install required dependencies:
 ```